 MAJOR BAISDEN, President

-The Gateway City’s branch of the National Wrasslin’ League carries on the spirit of Saint Louis Anarchy.
-Originally, NWL STL called the Casa Loma Ballroom home.
-After a relaunch by GM Matt Jackson in June 2017, NWL STL runs in St. Charles County, the only promotion to do so.
+The most active promoter in Missouri, the National Wrasslin’ League carries on the spirit of Saint Louis Anarchy in the Gateway City.
+Originally, NWL called the Casa Loma Ballroom (and then Matteson Square Garden) home.
+The NWL now runs in St. Charles County, the only promotion to do so.
 The League is a marketing juggernaut and holds events once a month.

 - South Broadway Athletic Club, Saint Louis, Mo.

 TONY CASTA, Executive Director

 The South Broadway Athletic Club has hosted wrestling of some sort for a century, but for the professional ranks, it has been 50 years.
 In 1985, Tony Casta ousted Tim Keirns to become promoter at the SBAC and the Mid Missouri Wrestling Alliance (formerly “Association”) was born.
 This organization is St. Louis’s oldest wrestling promotion!

 The SBAC, which owns MMWA Wrestling, lies in historic Soulard.
 Its events are regularly covered by the Riverfront Times, HEC-TV, and by various college photo slideshow projects.
 This attention regularly draws more fans (from all walks of life) than any other organization.
 The promotion had a weekly show on public access from 1985-2014.

 SICW Wrestling Explosion

 - East Carondelet Community Center, East Carondelet, Ill.